hartsfield/bolt/README.md

 web frameworks are capable of, without introducing third party dependencies, or much overhead at all.
-In fact, the bolt architecture can probably be implemented in just about any programming language supporting `html templating`, and used to build just about any GUI application.
+In fact, the bolt architecture can probably be implemented in just about any programming language supporting `templating`, and used to build just about any GUI application.

 The `go` programming language is used in this documentation, but the bolt architecture is meant to be explained herein so that a student programmer may